The Decaf Project

 The Swiss Water Process is celebrated for its chemical-free approach to decaffeination.
 It begins by soaking green coffee beans in hot water, which opens the beans’ pores and allows the caffeine to dissolve.
 The coffee is then immersed in a 'Green Coffee Extract (GCE)', a solution containing all the soluble solids found in coffee except for caffeine.
 Through a process of diffusion, the caffeine migrates from the beans to the GCE.
 The caffeine is then removed from the GCE using a proprietary carbon filtration system, allowing the GCE to be reused.

-On a date to be confirmed, James Hoffmann will host a live YouTube tasting event, inviting participants from around the world to join him in tasting the coffees in the Decaf Project Tasting Kit.
+On Sunday 15th December at 3pm, James Hoffmann will host a live YouTube tasting event, inviting participants from around the world to join him in tasting the coffees in the Decaf Project Tasting Kit.
 The event will use the 'cupping' method, a standard industry practice for coffee tasting that involves simply pouring hot water over ground coffee.
 This method minimizes variables, allowing participants to focus solely on the coffee’s flavor without worrying about any variables introduced through inconsistent brewing technique.

 If you’re new to cupping, don’t worry—we’ve got you covered with a detailed guide to setting up a cupping session at home.
 And while the live tasting event may be a highlight for many, of course the coffees can be enjoyed using any brew method at any time.